AliceO2Group/ReadoutCard/README.md

 * `/var/lib/hugetlbfs/global/pagesize-[page size]/rorc-dma-bench_id=[PCI address]_chan_[channel number]` - For card benchmark DMA buffers

 If the process crashes badly, it may be necessary to clean up the mutex manually, either by deleting with `rm` or by using the `rorc-channel-cleanup` utility.
+There is also the possibility of automatic cleanup by setting forced unlocking enabled using the `setForcedUnlockEnabled()` function of the *Parameters* class.
+However, this option should be used with caution.
+See the function's documentation for more information about the risks.

 Once a ChannelMaster has acquired the lock, clients can:
-* Read and write registers
+* Read and write registers of the BAR channel
 * Start and stop DMA
 * Push and read pages

-For a usage example, see the program in `RORC/src/Example.cxx`.
-NOTE: due to recent extensive changes to the library, this example is slightly out of date. `RORC/src/CommandLineUtilities/ProgramDmaBench.cxx` might be more helpful.
+For a simple usage example, see the program in `src/Example.cxx`.
+For high-performance readout, the benchmark program `src/CommandLineUtilities/ProgramDmaBench.cxx` may be more instructive.

 Limited-access interface
 -------------------